Sid-047/Image-DataCollection/README.md

 - Image files are Dynamically written without OverWriting.
 - Concept of Threading & TimeOut is used to efficiently write the Image files.
 - The Image URLs are scrapped at first, next off the Image downloads are initiated.
+- The QueryLiat can be generated via the built-in tool as per the User Inputs each Line.
 - Should a glitch disrupt the execution, Fear Not! the URLs stored in the .txt files can be served to initiate Image downloads via ImgDown.py.

 ## License